Backup and Disaster Recovery Strategy

 - Security team (read-only for audit)

-Layer 3 Backups (Cross-region):
+Layer 3 Backups (Cross-region replica):

 - Replication service account (write-only)

-- CTO only (read-only for disaster recovery)
+- CTO + on-call lead (read-only for disaster recovery)

-Layer 4 Backups (Offline):
+Layer 4 Backups (Offline, optional):

 - Physical access: CTO + COO (dual-custody)